National Union Building: History

-It was designed by Glenn Brown in 1890, and is an example of Romanesque architecture.
+It was designed by Glenn Brown in 1890, and is an example of the Richardsonian Romanesque style of architecture.

 The fire proof steel frame brownstone was built for the National Union Fire Insurance Company.

 It was listed on the National Register of Historic Places in 1990, and is a contributing property to the Downtown Historic District.

 It served as LivingSocial's "experience" building from 2013 - 2014.